lurdnDolz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+8. Every addition to true knowledge is an addition to human power -> script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 7. Global variable -> script that creates a new global variable.
 6. Local variable -> script that creates a new local variable.
 5. Local variables -> script that lists all local variables and environment variables, and functions